euske/euskit/README.md

 Euskit
 ======

-A minimalistic HTML5 framework for 2D games written in TypeScript.
+Euskit is a game engine designed for game jams.
+It is suitable for quick prototyping 2D games.
-(The name was suggested by Mr. Rat King)
+The name was suggested by Mr. Rat King.

+ * HTML5 + TypeScript.
- * Suitable for old-school pixel art games.
+ * Good for old-school pixel art games.
  * <a href="https://euske.github.io/euskit/quickref.html">Simple and straightforward API</a>.

 Samples